 1⁄2 tsp salt

 6 tbsp cold unsalted butter (cut into 1⁄2-inch cubes)

 1 large egg

-Bake until the topping is golden brown — the fruit may bubble up the sides a bit — 35-40 minutes.
+- Bake until the topping is golden brown (the fruit may bubble up the sides a bit) for around 35-40 minutes.
 Cool 5-10 minutes before serving warm.

 Looking for more great baking recipes?
-Don’t miss McDowell’s cookbook, The Fearless Baker.
+Take a look at McDowell’s cookbook, The Fearless Baker, available on Amazon.